 Ohio & Northwestern

-The C&M was sold separately on May 5, 1890, however, the CP&V was unwilling to resume the lease on the line, but continued to operate over it informally.
+The C&M was sold separately on May 5, 1890.
+5 The CP&V was unwilling to resume the lease on the line but continued to operate over it informally.
 Fearing abandonment, Hillsboro formed the Hillsboro Railroad, which assumed the lease and began to operate over it as a short line.
 6 The CP&V completed standard gauge conversions in 1894.
 3

-The Norfolk & Western (N&W) merged with the C&M. 1 5 The CP&V became the Cincinnati-Portsmouth segment of the N&W. The Hillsboro Railroad Company (former C&M) was purchased by the N&W on July 1, 1902, 6 and it became the N&W Hillsboro branch.
+The Norfolk & Western (N&W) merged with the C&M in October 1901.
+1 5 The CP&V became the Cincinnati-Portsmouth segment of the N&W. The Hillsboro Railroad Company (former C&M) was purchased by the N&W on July 1, 1902, 6 becoming N&W Hillsboro branch.
 5